a-karis/tripleo/README.md

 ```

 ##### resources section
 OS::Heat::SoftwareConfig instructs heat what to do.
-It includes a bash script "instances-nfs-mount.sh" and provides 2 arguments to this script's envirionment: _NOVA_NFS_SHARE and _NOVA_NFS_MOUNT_OPTIONS
+It includes a bash script "instances-nfs-mount.sh" and provides 2 arguments to this script's environment: _NOVA_NFS_SHARE and _NOVA_NFS_MOUNT_OPTIONS
 OS::Heat::SoftwareDeployment exectutes the SoftwareConfiguration on a specific server. actions tell Heat when to deploy (in this case, on stack CREATE and stack UPDATE).
-It also pulls input values from our environment file (our default_parameters) and passes them to OS::Heat::SoftwareConfig which then passes them on the our script.
+It also pulls input values from our environment file (our default_parameters) and passes them to OS::Heat::SoftwareConfig which then passes them to our bash script.

 The group: parameter defines the type of our config: parameter.
 This can be script, puppet, or any other software configuration hook as listed in [5] (https://github.com/openstack/heat-templates/tree/master/hot/software-config/elements).
 For simplicity, we are using a bash script here.
 ```